CPS 721: An Introduction

 official

-Health Certificate to the department of Computer Science within 3 working days.
+Health Certificate to the designated contact person within 3 working days.

 the instructor will be notified of the verification.